varvet/serial/README.md

 *Psst, full documentation can be found at [rubydoc.info/gems/serial](http://www.rubydoc.info/gems/serial)*

-Serial is a short and simple serialization library.
-Its primary purpose is to generate simple datastructures from object graphs, in other words to help you serialize your data.
+Serial is a light-weight and simple serialization library.
+Its primary purpose is to generate primitive datastructures from object graphs, in other words to help you serialize your data.

 Serial is sponsored by [Elabs][].